kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   - NOTABLE3

 - The following actions were provided to the project that were considered blocking but since resolved.
+  - Missing process and list for subprojects, while Nydus was known as a subproject.
+This was fixed with the document at <https://github.com/dragonflyoss/community/blob/master/REPOSITORIES.md#core-repositories> and <https://github.com/dragonflyoss/community/blob/master/REPOSITORY-GUIDELINES.md>.
+  - Improved RELEASE.md, to define a more detailed release process and guidelines, Ref: <https://github.com/dragonflyoss/community/pull/22>.
+TODO for TOC Reviewer: move this to call out?

   - BLOCKER1
   - BLOCKER2
   - BLOCKER3

+  **TODO for TOC Reviewer:** Update the summary

 - The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project.
   - The temporary link used for joining Dingtalk has expired.
 The TOC Reviewer suggests to update the instructions with searching group number.
-Ref: <https://github.com/dragonflyoss/dragonfly/issues/4298>
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4298>  -- **TODO for TOC Reviewer**: this is already fixed
   - TOC Reviewer suggests to add documentation explaining how the project handles requests to the CNCF, and changes to governance or project goals.
-Ref: <https://github.com/dragonflyoss/dragonfly/issues/4324>
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4324>  -- **TODO for TOC Reviewer**: this is already fixed
   - There are duplicated definitions of "Adding New Member/Approver/Maintainer" in the community documents (in COMMUNITY_LADDER.md and COMMUNITY_MEMBERSHIP.md).
 TOC Reviewer suggests to consolidate these into a single source of truth.
 Ref: <https://github.com/dragonflyoss/dragonfly/issues/4325>
   - The TOC Reviewer suggests to document the responsibilities and focus areas for each maintainer (including community wide maintainers and subproject maintainer) in MAINTAINERS.md.
 Even if there is no differentiation among maintainers, it should be explicitly stated to provide clarity on maintainer roles within the project.
+  - The TOC Reviewer suggests to add the violation reporting email address to CODE_OF_CONDUCT.md to clarify how community members can report instances of unacceptable behavior.
+For example: "Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at {email address here}."
+Ref: (TODO for Kevin Add relevant GitHub Issue or PR reference here if one exists).
+  - The TOC reviewer suggests to set a unified place to document all the community channels including community wide channels and subproject, area focused channels.
+  - The TOC Reviewer suggests the project maintainers to maintain a GTR file and complete Domain Technical Review after the graduation DD.
+  - The TOC reviewer suggests the security policy cross-linked by all the subproject repos.
+  - The TOC reviewer suggests add a copy of [Security Self-Assessment](https://github.com/cncf/tag-security/blob/main/community/assessments/projects/dragonfly/self-assessment.md) to [dragonflyoss/community](https://github.com/dragonflyoss/community)

   - RECOMMENDATION1